 Articles published in Slavistica Vilnensis are distributed under a Creative Commons Attribution-NonCommercial 4.0 License (CC BY-NC 4.0).

 All manuscripts in an electronic version should be sent by Journal article submission Form Template: https://www.journals.vu.lt/slavistica-vilnensis/about/submissions in two formats: MSWord (*.doc, *.docx) and Portable Document Format (*.pdf).
 Please check the converted PDF for formatting errors (margins, paragraphing, charts, pictures, etc.).
+To ensure the anonymity of peer review, the author has to submit two versions of the article: the first must be formatted in accordance with the above requirements, the second must be anonymous, without any attribution (information about the author has to be removed from the Properties section).

 The Editorial Board reserves the right to edit the text if necessary by preserving its sense.
 In cases where minor revisions should be done, the author might be requested to revise the paper before referring to the editor.